We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 - take certain medications that increase the risk of hearing loss

-Bluetooth hearing aids allow a person to stream audio from another compatible device, such as smartphones or TVs, directly into their hearing aid.
+Bluetooth hearing aids allow a person to stream audio from other compatible devices, such as smartphones or TVs, directly into their hearing aid.

-People may notice improvements in daily life and communication by using Bluetooth hearing aids.
+People may notice improvements in daily life and communication by using these devices.

-It is important that adults have regular hearing checks and seek medical advice if they notice a change in their hearing.
+It is essential that adults have regular hearing checks and seek medical advice if they notice a change in their hearing.

 Please note: Medical News Today does not imply warranty of fitness for a particular purpose or endorse any of these applications.
 Nobody at MNT has evaluated these apps for medical accuracy.
 The Food and Drug Administration (FDA) has not approved them unless otherwise indicated.